agentero/producerflowapi/wiki/Getting-started-with-grpc.md

 ## Generated SDKs

 The recommended way to access our API is through generated SDKs.
-When we push our schemas to the Buf Schema Registry (BSR), it automatically generates SDKs for multiple languages that package up code generated from the Protobuf files.
+We generate SDKs directly in this repository from our Protocol Buffer schemas and publish them to their respective package registries.

 Using these SDKs provides several benefits:

 - Natively integrate across backend, frontend, and mobile clients
 - Consume SDKs without worrying about Protobuf environment, compiler, or plugins
-- Take advantage of automatic organization-wide SDK caching
+- Use versioned, stable releases published to standard package registries
-- View API reference documentation directly from the BSR
+- Access strongly-typed client interfaces generated from our API definitions

 ## Go SDK

-For Go developers, we provide a generated SDK that makes it easy to integrate with our services.
+For Go developers, we provide a generated SDK published as a Go module.
+You can import it directly using standard Go module syntax to integrate with our services.

 ## TypeScript SDK

-For TypeScript and JavaScript developers, we offer a generated SDK for both browser and Node.js environments.
+For TypeScript and JavaScript developers, we offer a generated SDK published to npm for both browser and Node.js environments.

 ## Additional Language Support